-Unlike many western nations, Afghanistan does not have civil defamation legislation in place.
-That being said, the Middle Eastern country does outline defamation definitions and provision in their penal code.
+Unlike many Western nations, Afghanistan defamation law is not a civil legal matter.
+Instead, the Middle Eastern country outlines defamation definitions and provisions in its criminal code.

 Afghanistan Penal Code On Defamation

-The penal code also declares that truth is a valid defense in defamation lawsuits.
+Truth is a valid defense in Afghanistan defamation lawsuits.